samapriya/gee_asset_manager_addon/docs/projects/access.md

 # Change asset permissions

 This tool allows you to set asset access for either folder , collection or image recursively meaning you can add collection access properties for multiple assets at the same time.
+Updates to v1.0.0 and later does not require user email parsing so you can pass it an individual user email, a google group or a google service account and it should work without your needing to specify type.

 ![geeadd_access](https://user-images.githubusercontent.com/6677629/80338721-0c53a100-882b-11ea-9475-e210ea701433.gif)